interglobalmedia/omdb-api-nodejs/README.md

     }
 }
 ```
-In order to retrieve data for an indeterminate number of movies greater than 1, I had to create a function I could call that encapsulates the request to the omdb api, and parses the streamed data from the OMDB api.
+In order to retrieve data for an **indeterminate** number of movies greater than 1, I had to create a function I could call that encapsulates the request to the **OMDB** api, and parses the streamed data from it.
 Why does it have to be parsed?
 Because when data is received from a web server, the data is always a string.
-If the data is parsed with JSON.parse(), it becomes a JavaScript object which can then be used in the application.
+If the data is parsed with `JSON.parse()`, it becomes a **JavaScript object** which can then be used in the application.

+The if statement states that if there is **no error** and the **response status code** is equal to **200**, a successful request, then `movies[i]` equals the total parsed content returned from **OMDB**.
+Then, however, I had to grab the specific data I wanted.